abduIbasit/Bottle-Flip/README.md

 # Bottle-Flip
-An object detection model developed to identify pet pepsi bottle in upright position
+An object detection model trained to identify pet pepsi bottle in upright position.

+The model uses YOLOv8 algorithm